lives in the canterbury spring creeks

 - Habitat

-- Slow, meandering, spring-fed streams of the Canterbury Plains where the water is clear, cool and rich with insect life.
-The fish of the spring creek, adapted to a very specific, vanishing habitat.
+- Slow meandering spring-fed streams of Canterbury Plains where water is clear cool and rich with insect life.
+Fish of the spring creek adapted to vanishing habitat.

 - Range